-The residential bills used in the QCA's analysis have been estimated on the basis of usage of 200 kilolitres (kl) of water per year, the level adopted for national performance reporting (NWC
+The residential bills used in the QCA's analysis have been estimated on the basis of usage of 200 kilolitres (kl) of water per year, the level adopted for national performance reporting (NWC 2010).

-2010).
 As there is no national standard for sewerage, the analysis has been based on the bill for a detached residence in each council area.
+The QCA notes that average water consumption varies from entity to entity, between customer groups and from year to year.
+The changes in any customer bill will therefore depend on their individual usage.

-The QCA also notes that when informing customers of changes in their 2013-14 bills, entities provided information on the increase in bills that only related to changes in retail-distribution prices.
+The QCA also notes that when informing customers of changes in their 2013-14 bills, entities provided information on the increase in bills that focussed on changes in retail-distribution prices.
 For customers to understand the implications of changes to their bills, entities should in future provide their customers with comprehensive information on the increase in each component of the bill and the overall (net) change.